-The details of your event signage must be provided to Council as part of your Application for a Licence to Stage an Event.
+The details of your event signage must be provided to Council as part of your Event Licence Application.
 All event signage that advertises commercial, community or retail event (including sponsorship of the event) must comply with the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 - Temporary Event Signs legislation.